Here are the top 25 rivalries in college football.

 These two schools were bitter rivals well before they started playing football in the 1890s.
-Clemson has won three in a row after South Carolina claimed five straight.
+Clemson has won four in a row after South Carolina claimed five straight.

 The Egg Bowl might be one of college football's most underrated rivalries.

 It’s the Deep South’s Oldest Rivalry and it dates back to 1892.
 Georgia holds the slimmest of margins, with a 59–56–8 edge in the series.
 The Prayer on the Plains only added to this historic battle's legacy.

 21. Michigan-Michigan State (Michigan, 70-36-5)